xerocross/xero-factor-2/README.md

 Almost everything seems to be working in TypeScript now except for my integration testing, which is currently broken.
 I'm working on repairing it.

+### Update (July 17)

+It has come to my attention that people don't write .d.ts files side-by-side with their .ts files.
+Maybe I should have bought a book on TypeScript or something.
+Anyway, I'm going to work to fix it.

 ## Technology

 This is a Vue 3 project.
 It's so simple there was no need for any special tools to manage state.
 I have used decimal.js for handling large numbers.